-Key management personnel compensation (Executive Board and Management Board Banking)

-Executive Manage-

-2018 Board of ING ment Board

-in EUR thousands Groep N.V.
-Banking Total
+2018 in EUR thousands Executive Board of ING Groep N.V.
+Management Board Banking Total

 Fixed Compensation

 - Base salary 4,157 3,672 7,829

 - Collective fixed allowances 1,191 990 2,181

 - Pension costs 78 103 181

 - Severance benefits 602 602

 Variable compensation

 - Upfront cash

 - Upfront shares

 - Deferred cash

 - Deferred shares

 - Other

 Total compensation 6,028 4,765 10,793

-- 1 Excluding members that are also members of the Executive Board of ING Groep N.V. - 2 The collective fixed allowances consist of two savings allowances applicable to employees in the Netherlands; an individual savings allowance of 3.5% and a collective savings allowance to compensate for loss of pension benefits with respect to salary in excess of EUR 105,075. - Following the settlement agreement and in consultation with the Supervisory Board, the CFO stepped down from his position as member of the Executive Board of ING Group on 7 February 2019.
+- 1 Excluding members that are also members of the Executive Board of ING Groep N.V - 2 The collective fixed allowances consist of two savings allowances applicable to employees in the Netherlands; an individual savings allowance of 3.5% and a collective savings allowance to compensate for loss of pension benefits with respect to salary in excess of EUR 105,075. - Following the settlement agreement and in consultation with the Supervisory Board, the CFO stepped down from his position as member of the Executive Board of ING Group on 7 February 2019.
 In line with applicable regulations a severance payment was granted.
 The Supervisory Board has set the severance pay at a level of 50% of fixed annual pay. - 4 No variable remuneration for 2018, as the members of the Executive Board and Management Board Banking volunteered to forfeit their entitlement to variable remuneration immediately, following the settlement agreement with the Dutch Public Prosecution Service as announced by ING on 4 September 2018.